RatyO/BCUH/README.md

 There are two main wrapper functions.

-To apply univariate bias correction:
+To apply univariate bias correction use

 ```r
   BCUH::biasco()
 ```

-For using the joint bias correction method:
+For using the joint bias correction method use

 ```r
   BCUH::biasco2D()